Enable co-authoring for files encrypted with sensitivity labels

 How to enable co-authoring for files with sensitivity labels

 Turning on this setting is a one-way action.
-While the feature is in preview, enable it only after you have read and understood the metadata changes, prerequisites, limitations, and any known issues documented on this page.
+Enable it only after you have read and understood the metadata changes, prerequisites, limitations, and any known issues documented on this page.

 Sign in to the Microsoft 365 compliance center as a global admin for your tenant.